Analyses / Methodology

 Reason.
 A large language model (Anthropic's Claude family) analyzes only that supplied data against a fixed analyst framework — it is instructed not to invent figures that aren't present.

 Structure.
-The output is a consistent trade brief: a bull case, a bear case, a valuation verdict and score, technical levels, financial-health checks, catalysts, risk flags, and — for the full version — entry zone, target, stop, and multi-horizon price forecasts.
+The output is a consistent research brief: a bull case, a bear case, a valuation verdict and score, technical levels, financial-health checks, catalysts, risk flags, and — for the full version — watch zone, invalidation level, and multi-horizon scenario ranges.

 What the scores mean